marcushellberg/java-ai-playground/README.md

 - [LangChain4j](https://github.com/langchain4j/langchain4j) in the `langchain4j` package
 - [Spring AI](https://spring.io/projects/spring-ai/) in the `springai` package (thanks to [@tzolov](https://github.com/tzolov)!)

+The UI is built using [Vaadin Hilla](https://vaadin.com) and the backend is built using Spring Boot.

 ## Requirements
 - Java 17+